apache/activemq-artemis/docs/user-manual/en/configuration-index.md

 ```

 Last but not least, once you get your own decoder, please add it to the
 classpath.
-Otherwise Apache ActiveMQ will fail to load it!
+Otherwise Apache ActiveMQ Artemis will fail to load it!